cad324/Cornell-Thrift-Project/documents/design-journey.md

     - Why?
 (Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)

         [Tell us why...]
-      While Abby is not very comfortable with computers, she will likely understand that she needs to click the button to submit her responses as submit buttons are a common feature on many websites and Abby should understand submit to be an instruction and upon comprehensively reviewing the form she will likely figure out she needs to click the button.
+      While Abby is not very comfortable with computers, she will likely understand that she needs to select the appropriate image file and click the open/upload button in order to upload it.

   - If Abby does the right thing, will she know that she did the right thing, and is making progress towards her goal?
-    - Yes, maybe or no: [maybe]
+    - Yes, maybe or no: [Yes]
     - Why?
 (Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)

         [Tell us why...]
-    Abby will only know if she did the right thing if there is a confirmation page.
-Right now, it is unclear if there will be a confirmation form once it is submitted.
-If there is no confirmation page, Abby will likely believe she did something wrong because she has low computer self-efficacy.
-If there is a confirmation page, Abby would likely know that she did the right thing because the page confirm it for her.
+    Abby will know that she did the right thing because she will see the file name that she selected appear on the screen, so despite her lack of confidence in her computer skills, she will know that she selected and uploaded the picture that she wanted to upload.

 **Action # 3 : Click the "Modify" button**
 	(e.g., "# 1 : Put the mouse at the beginning of the section you want to print")

   - Will Abby know what to do at this step?
-    - Yes, maybe or no: [yes]
+    - Yes, maybe or no: [no]
     - Why?
 (Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)

         [Tell us why...]
-      While Abby is not very comfortable with computers, she will likely understand that she needs to click the button to submit her responses as submit buttons are a common feature on many websites and Abby should understand submit to be an instruction and upon comprehensively reviewing the form she will likely figure out she needs to click the button.
+      Abby may thing she has done all she needed to do by hitting the upload button.
+Since she is not particularly knowledgeable about technology and not interested in tinkering around with it, she may not understand that she needs to click the modify button in order to actually change the photo.
+She may think she has done everything she needed to do and click the link to return to the members page instead.
+Only then would she realize she had not done the right thing and potentially figure out she needed to click the modify button to solidify the changes.

   - If Abby does the right thing, will she know that she did the right thing, and is making progress towards her goal?
-    - Yes, maybe or no: [maybe]
+    - Yes, maybe or no: [Maybe]
     - Why?
 (Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)

         [Tell us why...]
-    Abby will only know if she did the right thing if there is a confirmation page.
-Right now, it is unclear if there will be a confirmation form once it is submitted.
-If there is no confirmation page, Abby will likely believe she did something wrong because she has low computer self-efficacy.
-If there is a confirmation page, Abby would likely know that she did the right thing because the page confirm it for her.
+    If she returns to the members page, she will immediately see the change in the image and know she did the right thing.
+If she does not return to the members page immediately, she may not know whether she successfully changed the image and because of her low self-efficacy, she may not believe she completed her goal.

 ### Cognitive Walk-though Results